 The music track(s) and sound effects will also be added at the correct video time references.

 Once this is done and everything is mixed the entire soundtrack is rendered as a broadcast quality wave.

 Phase 5 – The finished video

-If the agency / client are happy with the audio, the video producer imports the new soundtrack into the video timeline and renders it at HD quality.
+If the agency/client is happy with the audio, the video producer imports the new soundtrack into the video timeline and renders it at HD quality.
 The video is now finished and can be used by the client.

 Here is an example of an animation that was worked on in this way.
 The video was originally silent.